sean9999/serf/website/source/intro/getting-started/queries.html.markdown

 members would have received this query.

 Event handlers used with queries are even more powerful, as their output is sent back to the query originator.
-This enables the query make a "request", while the event handler can generate the response.
+This enables the query to make a "request", while the event handler can generate the response.

 For example, if we had a "load" custom event, we might create return